pdywilson/rentcrawler/README.md

 # Rentcrawler
 ## A minimal example of deploying a data pipeline

-*Update*: This is an updated version of my project.
-Initially I used Python and the code took about ~4 minutes to run, now with Scala and Asynchronous + Parallel programming it runs in ~30 seconds.
+*Update: This is an updated version of my project.
+Initially I used Python and the code took about ~4 minutes to run, now with Scala and Asynchronous + Parallel programming it runs in ~30 seconds.*

 Almost one year into quarantine here in Dublin I was wondering whether the notoriously high rent prices in Dublin might actually be going down at the moment.
 To investigate this I wanted to set up a data processing pipeline that automatically updates a webpage with the current status of monthly rent prices in Dublin, all while trying out google compute cloud & firebase.